dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

    :align: center

-If we look carefully we see that the spots in the lower left and upper right persist for more images than spots in the upper left and lower right.
+If we look carefully we see that the spots in the lower left and upper right persist on more images than spots in the upper left and lower right.
 Therefore, we expect the rotation axis to be approximately along the lower left to upper right diagonal.

-We can also get some idea of this by stacking the images.
+We can also get some idea of the axis orientation by stacking the images.
 It is helpful to alter the ``Stack type`` on the ``Settings`` window first to select ``max``, and then in the main image viewer window change the value of ``Stack`` from ``1`` to ``72``.
 The view now shows a composite image consisting of the maximum value at